Introducing Crossroads Food Animal Veterinary Service, LLC

 Emilie J. Blough, DVM started Crossroads Food Animal Veterinary Service, LLC in January of 2012.
 Dr. Blough is a Goshen, IN native who was raised on her family’s farm (dairy, beef, and crops) near Middlebury.
 She knew early on in life that she wanted to be a veterinarian, and enjoys the work of her childhood dream job.
 [The exception is the days of below freezing temperatures, which make the demands of the job a challenge!]

-She is a 2007 graduate of Purdue School of Veterinary Medicine, where she focused on studying food animals including cows, pigs, sheep, goats, and chickens.
-After graduation from veterinary school, she attended the Cornell Summer Dairy Institute.
-This eight week course, held at the Cornell University College of Veterinary Medicine, focused on advanced training for the next generation of dairy practice-focused veterinarians.
+Dr. Blough is a 2007 graduate of Purdue School of Veterinary Medicine, where she focused on studying food animals including cows, pigs, sheep, goats, and chickens.
+After graduation from veterinary school, she attended the Cornell Summer Dairy Institute at the Cornell University of Veterinary Medicine.
+The 8 week program focused on advanced training for the next generation of dairy focused veterinarians.

-Dr. Blough spent 4 years as a veterinarian in the tri-state region of East Central New York, Vermont and Massachusetts before returning to Goshen.
-While the practice in the Northeast focused on serving conventional dairy farms, she also gained experience working with individuals raising pastured pork and poultry, traditional beef producers, sheep and goat dairies, organic and grazing based operations, and her own cattle.
+Dr. Blough spent 4 years practicing in the tri-state region of East Central New York, Vermont, and Massachusetts before returning to Goshen in October 2011.
+While the practice in the Northeast focused on serving conventional dairy farms, she also gained experience working with individuals raising pastured pork and poultry, sheep and goat dairies, beef cattle operations, organic, and grazing based operations.
+In addition to working with cattle professionally, Dr. Blough enjoys spending time working with her own small herd of cattle too.

-Dr. Blough considers herself a lifelong learner and eagerly pursues continuing education opportunities.
+Dr. Blough considers herself a lifelong learner, who actively pursues continuing education opportunities.
 Some notable events attended include the following:

-- American Association of Bovine Practitioners Conference, Attended in 2013, 2012
+- American Association of Bovine Practitioners Annual Conference

-- Ohio Dairy Health and Management Certificate Program, Completed in 2011
+- Ohio Dairy Health and Management Certificate Program, 3 year program completed in 2011

-Dr. Blough is a 2004 graduate of Manchester College (now University) in North Manchester, IN and studied Biology-Chemistry.
+Dr. Blough is a graduate of Manchester College (now University) in North Manchester, IN and studied Biology-Chemistry.
 She played on the Women’s Soccer and Softball Teams at Manchester and continues to enjoy playing and watching sports.
+Whenever possible, she spends time outdoors and enjoys travel, hiking, music, and helping friends.
 Dr. Blough is very proud to have been a 10 year 4-H member of Elkhart County, IN.
-She has enjoyed helping with the Elkhart County, IN and Van Buren County, MI Fairs for the past several years.
-Dr. Blough is a member of Goshen City Church of the Brethren and the Crystal Valley Exchange Club.
+She continues to assist 4-Her’s and helps at several county 4-H and youth fairs.
+Dr. Blough is a member of Goshen City Church of the Brethren, the Crystal Valley Exchange Club, and an Independent Ambassador with Zilis, a health & wellness company with a full spectrum hemp CBD oil safe for animals.

 - American Veterinary Medical Association (AVMA)